Dandelion Root for Liver Health: How Taraxasterol & Bitter Compounds Support Hepatic Detoxification

 Does dandelion root interact with medications?

 Dandelion may interact with several medication classes.
-Its diuretic effects can potentiate pharmaceutical diuretics, potentially causing excessive fluid loss.
+Its diuretic effects can potentiate pharmaceutical diuretics, potentially causing fluid loss.
 The herb may increase lithium levels or reduce effectiveness of fluoroquinolone antibiotics like ciprofloxacin.
 Dandelion can also affect blood sugar levels, requiring medication adjustments for individuals taking diabetes drugs.
 Always consult your healthcare provider before adding dandelion to your regimen if you take prescription medications.

 Is dandelion root the same as dandelion leaf?